Figured African Blackwood Turning Squares/Knife Handle Billets

 Due to CITES regulations, we can only ship this species to customers in the United States.

-C has burl clusters.
+C has some burl clusters.

-D has burl clusters.
+D has some burl clusters and swirly grain.

-Item Number: W43915
+Item Number: W44139

 Figured African Blackwood Turning Squares